Unit 2 Test Study Guide Logic And Proof Answers

 Logical Equivalence

 Two statements are logically equivalent if they have the same truth values in all possible cases.
-This means their truth tables are identical.
-Logical equivalence is denoted by ≡.
+Now, this means their truth tables are identical.
+In practice, logical equivalence is denoted by ≡.
 Understanding logical equivalences allows you to simplify complex statements and rewrite them in more convenient forms.

 • Example: pq ≡ ~pq (This is a very important equivalence to remember!)